 Michael Garson is a partner at Kagan Moss and Co, a London-based private client practice.
 He is past chair of the Property Section committee, Law Society council member for Central Middlesex, and member of the Society’s regulatory affairs board, Portal reference group and CQS technical panel.
 He lectures and advises on regulation for solicitors and estate agents.

 Mark Hughes is head of property in the London Office of Veale Wasbrough Vizards LLP, a Legal 500 firm.
 He oversees the work of the commercial property and residential property teams.
-He acts for developers and investors in a wide range of commercial properties and has over 30 years experience.
+He acts for developers and investors in a wide range of commercial properties and has over 30 years’ experience.
 He has experience of working both in the City and in a high street firm.

 Louise Waugh worked as a chartered tax adviser until 2001, when she also qualified as a solicitor.
 She worked in commercial property at Dickinson Dees (now Bond Dickinson) for six years, before moving to Northern Rock in 2009 to advise on the property implications of its capital and legal restructure.
-She now looks after the company’s commercial property portfolio, and heads the customer team in legal.